umn-cris/TraceRAR/README.md

       2. Find a applicable disk partition, e.g. /dev/sda1
       3. Change the sampleConf-sda8.cvs file in /bin using the selected partition
       4. Change the value in line 181 in file /xxx_PPC/c/HFPlayerUtils.cc to match the disk configuration
-      5. Change the value of field “RANGE_NBYTES.I” in /bin/ sampleConf-sda8.cvs to match selected partition range referring to slides page 11 in 20150714.pptx
+      5. Change the value of field “RANGE_NBYTES.I” in /bin/ sampleConf-sda8.cvs to match selected partition range
       6. In terminal, go to /xxx_PPC/, type “make”
       7. In terminal, go to /xxx_PPC/bin, type”./run.sh” to run the tool.